jnozzi/cocoadev.com/markdown/InstallEventLoopIdleTimer.md

 ----

-You want to use General/NewEventLoopTimerUPP.
-There is no General/NewEventLoopIdleTimerUPP function.
+You want to use NewEventLoopTimerUPP.
+There is no NewEventLoopIdleTimerUPP function.

 ----

 Well, I thought so too...BUT:

-passing    <code> General/NewEventLoopTimerUPP( &General/DoIdle ), </code>  I  get: passing arg 4 of  'General/InstallEventLoopIdleTimer' from incompatible ponter type
+passing    <code> NewEventLoopTimerUPP( &DoIdle ), </code>  I  get: passing arg 4 of  'InstallEventLoopIdleTimer' from incompatible ponter type

-AND Also: passing arg 1 of 'General/NewEventLoopTimerUPP' from incompatible pointer type  (a result of the &General/DoIdle somehow)
+AND Also: passing arg 1 of 'NewEventLoopTimerUPP' from incompatible pointer type  (a result of the &DoIdle somehow)

-WHILE passing <code> General/NewEventLoopIdleTimerUPP( &General/DoIdle ), </code> I ONLY get: passing arg 1 of 'General/NewEventLoopIdleTimerUPP' from incompatible pointer type
+WHILE passing <code> NewEventLoopIdleTimerUPP( &DoIdle ), </code> I ONLY get: passing arg 1 of 'NewEventLoopIdleTimerUPP' from incompatible pointer type

-In other words the compiler (General/XCode) seems to recognize it and give no warning (however it still doesn't like my pointer to the function - which I suspect is somehow the main issue here?)
+In other words the compiler (XCode) seems to recognize it and give no warning (however it still doesn't like my pointer to the function - which I suspect is somehow the main issue here?)

 I admit that too many pointers and pointers to pointers have my head swimming I can barely remember enough Pascal to deal, let alone C!